 After closing on a long-term investment, there are several ways to invest the money.
 In this “Ask GFC”, I help walk a reader through the pros and cons of each of her options.

-What do you do with the proceeds from the sale of a house, after you've made the decision take a break from homeownership for a while?
+What do you do with the proceeds from the sale of a house after you’ve made the decision to take a break from homeownership for a while?

 That’s an Ask GFC question that came in from a reader recently:

-I am 50 years old and will be closing on my house the end of January 2017 with ~85,000 in equity after the sale.
-I have a daughter who is a Sophomore in College, less than $2,000 in credit card debt, but $30,000 in student loan debt for myself.
-I plan to pay cash ~$20,000 for a used car after the sale, put $20,000 in my checking because I can earn 2 percent interest up to $20,000.
+I am 50 years old and will be closing on my house at the end of January 2017 with ~85,000 in equity after the sale.
+I have a daughter who is a Sophomore in College, with less than $2,000 in credit card debtbut $30,000 in student loan debt for myself.
+I plan to pay cash ~$20,000 for a used car after the sale and put $20,000 in my checking because I can earn 2 percent interest up to $20,000.